aqsaajaz/Bike-sharing-organisation/README.md

 # Bike-sharing-organisation
 Bike sharing Organisation (Baywheels and Bluebikes dataset)

-Trends and descriptive analytics:
+Analysis:
 1. How many trips were there in each month of each year?

-Trends over time:
-1.Which stations are showing the greatest growth rates?
+2.Which stations are showing the greatest growth rates?
-2.Is there a difference in growth between holiday activity and commuting activity?
+3.Is there a difference in growth between holiday activity and commuting activity?

-Geospatial
-1.What was the longest journey?
+4.What was the longest journey?
 What do we know about it?
-2.How often do bikes need to be relocated?
+5.How often do bikes need to be relocated?

-Business and Commercial
-1.How effective are subscription systems?
+6.How effective are subscription systems?